Bsal13/Offensive-Security-Proving-Grounds-Boxes/Nukem (Intermediate) Linux Box.md

 - Found a wordpress site running on port 80
 - Found it was vulnerable to an unauthenticated abritary file upload RCE
 - Ran the exploit and received a reverse shell
+- Found credentials in wp-config file
+- Logged into SSH session with found credentials
 -
 - Text